mirceanton/external-dns-provider-mikrotik/README.md

 ```

 The problem is that the External DNS controller will detect a drift on this and it will continuously attempt to update the DNS record, thus it will constantly send `PUT` requests to your RouterOS instance on every reconciliation loop.

+### Regexp Records

+While the webhook can read records with a regexp defined, external-dns itself cannot manage them.
+This means that they either need to be excluded via `domainFilters` or `excludeDomains` so that external-dns will not try to assume ownership over them.

+The problem is that from Mikrotiks perspective, a DNS record can **either** have a `name` or a `regexp`.
+They are mutually exclusive.

+This is problematic because, even though we can create an `Endpoint` with no name, external-dns will try to create a TXT record to keep track of the ownership over said record.
+If the main record has no name, it errors out creating the TXT record too, since the TXT record name is based on the name of the main record.

+See #166

+### Multiple provider-specific annotations

+In the case of multiple external-dns instances, each with a different provider (for example this one and the cloudflare one), there are problems with passing in annotations for provider-specific configuration.
+Due to a bug in the upstream external-dns, all annotations will be passed as provider-configuration.

+This will cause the webhook to complain that invalid provider-specific configuration entries have been passed and error out.
+While this check can be removed, it will cause external-dns to continuously detect a drift between the Endpoint and the DNS records in RouterOS, thus attempting a new reconcile at every loop.
+This is also not desired.

+See #140 and kubernetes-sigs/external-dns#4951

 ## ⚙️ Configuration Options